 Like many, I start every day with a workout.
 Ten minutes of yoga type stretching and balancing exercise with just a touch of 'power' work to maintain those old muscles.
 I'm proud to say I've done my workout each morning for around two decades now and I rarely miss a session.
 Due to the order in which I do my different exercises, the process leaves me, at the end, laying on my back, arms and legs outstretched and 'recovering'.

 Since early 2021 I've added five minutes of 'gratitude thought' to the end of my daily physical workout.
-I continue to lay on my back in the outstretched 'recovery' position but then I close my eyes and go through the key parts of my life for which I'm truly grateful.
+I continue to lay on my back in an outstretched position to 'recover and rest', but then I close my eyes and go through the key parts of my life for which I'm truly grateful.

 Just like the physical workout, the gratitude thought follows a regular pattern.
 I think of all the people who make or have made my life so special.
 I think of the elements of nature that make our lives so beautiful and about the few really important practical things that support my wellbeing.
 Lastly, I remind myself of my place in our one humanity.